infobyte/gorrabot/README.md

 wants to comment, return without commenting.
 When done this way, I don't need to store anything in a database, just use the Gitlab information.

 This has some small drawbacks also.
-For example, if I wan't to change the text of the comment to something new and a merge request has already a comment with the old version text, there will be two similar comments with different text.
+For example, if I want to change the text of the comment to something new and a merge request has already a comment with the old version text, there will be two similar comments with different text.